Loopy games #

 Equations

-If the boolean argument is false, all signs are flipped.
+If the player argument is left, all signs are flipped.

 Instances For